Skip to main content

 The VRR scheme makes it easier for victims to seek a review of a CPS decision not to bring charges or to terminate proceedings.

-If you are a victim seeking to exercise your right to request a review of a CPS decision not to bring charges, discontinue proceedings or offer no evidence in a case please read more about the Victims' Right to Review.
+If you are a victim seeking to exercise your right to request a review of a CPS decision not to bring charges, discontinue proceedings or offer no evidence in a case please first see our Victims Right to Review page for more information.

 London South contact point for Victims' Right to Review enquiries: